saulgray/nemioDev/pages/02.nanowallet/03.backup-wallet/docs.en.md

 When you entered the password, it shows your private key.

 You can now either write this code on a paper or take a screenshot to print it out.
 Store it in a safe place.
-Do not store it or save it where others may gain access.
+Do not store it or save it where others may be able to copy it.

 ### 3.3 Import a .wlt file to NanoWallet
 To add a saved account to a NanoWallet, open the NanoWallet login screen and press Import Wallet.